-We currently have one product candidate in Phase 1/2 clinical trials for advanced solid tumors - seclidemstat.
-This is only one of the multiple indications for which we plan to develop this product candidate.
+We currently have one product candidate, seclidemstat, in Phase 1/2 clinical trials for Ewing sarcoma and FET-rearranged sarcomas.
 There can be no assurance that the data that we develop for our product candidates in our planned indications will be sufficient to obtain regulatory approval.